theextensional/knowledge/db/Проблемы Ауровиля What is bad about life at Auroville.md

 As for to support the information that you need to contribute something before joining the place. visit this link
 [Joining Auroville](http://www.auroville.org/contents/93 "www.auroville.org")

-> “Financial contributions
+> "Financial contributions
 >
 > Both Newcomers and Aurovilians contribute a fixed monthly amount towards Auroville.
 These contributions are used to maintain the existing infrastructure of Auroville, including roads, health services, education facilities, Newcomer housing etc. Additionally, a one-time administration fee contribution is requested from everyone, and you will be asked to donate a repatriation fund amount.
 For foreigners a return ticket to their home country needs to be shown to the Financial Service, or an amount equivalent to the cost of such a ticket deposited with the Service.
-This latter sum will be returned to you should you decide or be requested to leave Auroville, or upon becoming an Aurovilian.”
+This latter sum will be returned to you should you decide or be requested to leave Auroville, or upon becoming an Aurovilian."

 Though the link says that the sum will be refunded, it wont be.
 I have seen cases.
 And refer to the Sisters’ case I mentioned earlier(links provided) is one of them.
 ![screenshot comments FaceBook](https://qph.fs.quoracdn.net/main-qimg-bfe15f4fc42e7996aac5e2678ac7f874)